magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 15.975 sec
 ```

-Great.
-We obtained the same results previously obtained from the
+Not so bad.
+We obtained the same results previously achieved with the
 `boot-test` task, which is exactly what we were expecting.

 There are few things to be noted.

-First, as we learnt form the
-`boot-cljs-test` help documentation, we passed the `-e phantom` JS
+First, as we learnt form the `boot-cljs-test` help documentation, we
-engine environment we previously installed and the `-n
+passed the `-e phantom` headless browser we previously installed and
+the `-n modern-cljs.shopping.validators-test` namespace as well.
+It
-modern-cljs.shopping.validators-test` namespace containing our unit
+contains our unit tests.

-tests.
-Secondly, `boot-test-cljs` internally uses the CLJS compiler
+Secondly, `boot-test-cljs` internally uses the CLJS compiler using
-using compiler options defaulted to some value.
-For example, instead
+compiler options defaulted to some value.
+For example, instead of
-of generating the `main.js` JS file as the `boot-cljs` did, it
+generating the `main.js` JS file as the `boot-cljs` did, it generates
-generates the `output.js` JS file.
+the `output.js` JS file.

 Now repeat the same experiments we previously did by modifying an
 expected result from a unit test assertion in the